Patagonia Photo Workshop Adventure

 In Torres del Paine, the hikes we go on are very easy with gentle grades.
 In Argentina, once we get to El Chalten, the hikes do get a little more challenging.
 Every morning (weather permitting) we will do optional sunrise hikes up to the best viewing points for either Mt.
 Fitz Roy or Cerro Torre.
 These can vary in length from 5k to 9k each way, with some elevation gain.
 We leave early in the morning, giving our group plenty of time to not be in a rush up the trails.
 We work together as a group, making sure everyone makes it up to the best possible views.
 While these hikes are not easy, they are not overly difficult either.
 Being optional, you are free to partake in each morning’s hike, just 1 or anything in between.

 The workshop tuition listed above is based on double occupancy (shared rooms).
-If there is availability for a single room for the workshop, the cost is $1200 USD extra.
-This is a first come first serve basis and is based on room availability at our
+If there is availability for a single room at the workshop, the cost is an additional USD 1,500.
+This is on a first-come, first-served basis and is based on room availability at our hotels in both Chile & Argentina.

 Meet Your Instructors & Guides